websterclay/knife-github-cookbooks/README.md

 since version constraints are numeric and cookbook names can't specify the Github user.
 If you have an clever ideas for how this should work, hit me up.

+Bundler has been tried (see Bundler's pull request history), but is a no-go until it fixes its Git repo support.
+Git repo support was not a priority for Bundler core devs, so anyone should be aware if they do try to revisit this.

 Requirements
 ------------